Treating Group B Strep

 |To test for Group B strep, your healthcare provider takes swabs from your vagina and anus during a pelvic exam.

 If you have group B strep, you'll be treated with IV antibiotics.
 These are given through a flexible tube (catheter) in a vein in your arm or hand.
 You may be treated if you have not been tested but you have risk factors.

 The treatment is not done until you start labor.
 This lets the medicine protect your baby during and after birth.
-Group B strep can come back after treatment, so IV antibiotics are started during labor and also given at the time of delivery.
+Group B strep can come back after treatment.
+So IV antibiotics are started during labor and also given during delivery.
 This should not affect the course of labor.
-If group B strep is diagnosed in your urine, you will be given medicine at that time to protect you from infections of the urinary tract.
+If group B strep is diagnosed in your urine, you'll be given medicine at that time to protect you from infections of the urinary tract.
 After the birth, your baby will be observed in the hospital for 24 to 48 hours.
-This is to make sure that he or she has not been infected.
+This is to make sure that they have not been infected.
 Your baby’s blood may also be tested.